bofm/sublime-a-file-icon/.github/CONTRIBUTING.md

 * `dist\languages\Shell Script (Git).tmLanguage`
 * `dist\preferences\file_type_git.tmPreferences`

 Git icons will be applied to files such as `.gitconfig`, `.gitmodules`, etc. when you install `GitSyntaxes` package.
 However this package doesn't provide syntaxes for `.gitignore` and `.gitkeep`.
-That's why `zz File Icons` creates syntax alias to `Shell Script` to use its highlighting and git icon on these files.
+That's why `A File Icon` creates syntax alias to `Shell Script` to use its highlighting and git icon on these files.